 - Customer retention rate and user activity (e.g., monthly active users, MAU) can help you understand the effectiveness of your retention strategies and the engagement and usage of your service.

 “Quite often, we see startups focusing heavily on customer acquisition and paying less attention to customer retention.
 However, customer retention may be more important for us as a metric.
-It tells us the lifetime of your customers, and at the same time, is an important indicator of the quality of your product: If the retention rate is low, the customers do not see value in your product.”Liis Hiie, Investment Analyst at Trind
+It tells us the lifetime of your customers, and at the same time, is an important indicator of the quality of your product: If the retention rate is low, the customers do not see value in your product.”Liis Hiie, Investment Associate at Trind

 Tracking SaaS metrics